On the subvarieties with nonsingular real loci of a real algebraic variety: The double point class

 Theorem \ref{RT} shows the existence of $y_0\in MU_{2d}$ such that $s_d(y_0)\not\equiv 0\pmod{2^{e+1}}$, hence such that $P(c_I(y_0))\not\equiv 0\pmod 2$.
 Letting $M$ be a compact $\ci$ manifold representing the $\psi(y_0)\in MO_d$, Lemma \ref{cw} shows that $P(w_I(M))\neq 0\in\Z/2$.

-By Whitney's theorem \cite[Theorem 5]{Whitney}, one may embed $j:M\hookrightarrow X(\R)$ in a small ball of $X(\R)$.
+A theorem of Whitney \cite[Theorem 5]{Whitney} asserts that any $d$-dimensional compact $\ci$ manifold may be embedded in $\R^{2d}$.
+It follows that one may choose an embedding $j:M\hookrightarrow X(\R)$ of $M$ in a small ball of $X(\R)$.
 Since this small ball is contractible, $j$ is homotopic (hence cobordant) to a constant map $M\to X(\R)$.
-As $M$ is cobordant to the real locus of a smooth projective variety over $\R$ (a disjoint union of products of projective spaces and Milnor hypersurfaces, see \cite[Lemma 1]{MilnorSW}), one deduces that ${[j]\in MO^{\alg}_d(X(\R))}$, proving (i).
+As~$M$ is cobordant to the real locus of a smooth projective variety over $\R$ (see \S\ref{cob}), one deduces that ${[j]\in MO^{\alg}_d(X(\R))}$, proving (i).

 Let $W\to Y$ be a desingularization of $Y$ which is an isomorphism above $Y(\R)$ and let $g:W\to X$ be the induced morphism.
 Proposition \ref{FL} shows, under the assumptions of either (ii) or (iii), that